sebastian-griego/saf/WHY.md

 - **Data engineers** run it as an **admission gate** for NL↔Lean pairs (reject noisy pairs early).
 - **Researchers** use the structured diffs to spot where formalizers go wrong (quantifiers/types/relations).

-This is exactly the “missing evaluator” Axiom points to: proof auto‑formalization is easy to check (compiles or not), but **statement auto‑formalization lacks a good benchmark**.
+but **statement auto‑formalization lacks a good benchmark**.
 SAF fills that gap with something you can understand line‑by‑line and grow safely.
 (See `SPEC.md` for precise acceptance rules.)